Anik720/Vehicle-tracking-system/readme.md

 - A  eature includes a simple graph or chart that displays metrics like the distance covered by each vehicle over time.

-## Getting Started

-- in backend installing the dependies use the command npm i